Capote Falls: Description

 Capote Falls is a waterfall formed by Capote Creek flowing off the volcanic rim of the Sierra Vieja mountains in northwestern Presidio County, Texas, about 70 mi northwest of Presidio and about 35 mi west of Marfa.
-The water flows from Capote Spings, which was measured in July 1976 as flowing from the springs at a rate of 2 gallons per second.
+The water flows from Capote Springs, which was measured in July 1976 as flowing from the springs at a rate of 2 gallons per second.
 With water falling up to 175 ft from the top of the falls to the shallow basin below, it is the highest waterfall in Texas.
 Heights of 150 ft and an estimated 170 ft have also been given for the waterfall, but Capote Falls would still be the highest waterfall in Texas at 150 feet tall.
 The falls is bounded by box canyons on three sides.

 The waterfall is possibly named for a slope of travertine deposit behind the lower cascade that has a cape-like appearance.
 Another possibility is that the name of Capote Creek follows from Capote Peak, which is near its source.
 Rhyolite and tuff comprise most the of local geology, alongside areas of sand and clay loams occasionally interrupted by stony patches.

 The waterfall is located on the privately owned Brite Ranch, also of Brite Ranch raid fame.
 Access is restricted to those with permission from the property owners, with helicopter flyovers an option for those interested in viewing the falls.